47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 #Slide 8

-The flatMap function composes the Kleisli with another Kleisli which must have the same input type as the output type from the first Kleisli and the same monadic context to create a new one, with the initial input type and monadic context and the second kleisli output type.
+The flatMap function composes the Kleisli with another Kleisli which must have the same input type as the first Kleisli and the same monadic context to create a new one, with the initial input type and monadic context and the second kleisli output type.

 #Slide 9